lipowen/vworkapp_ruby/README.md

 - Broken API bits:
     * What's find(:search) for??.
-    * customer_name broken?
     * Why can't I filter by template?

+- Missing job.actual_duration, job.actual_start_at

+- Should have connivence method to lookup a customer from a job